apburt/treeseg/doc/tutorial_findstems.md

 # Identifying the stems

-Individual tree stems are identified in the slice of larger-area point cloud using four steps:
+Individual tree stems are then identified in this slice across the larger-area point cloud through four steps:

 1. Euclidean clustering: the slice is organised into individual clusters, based on the spatial distances between points.
 2. Region-based segmentation: these clusters are further reduced to regions, based on the properties of their underlying surfaces (themselves inferred from point normals).
 3. Shape fitting: RANSAC methods are used to fit cylinders to each region, and fit diagnostics are used determine the likelihood of the underlying surface being a stem.
 4. Principal component analysis: the angle between the principal components of each region and the ground are calculated, with regions broadly perpendicular to the ground deemed to be stems.

-These steps are implemented using the `findstems` executable, which can be called:
+These steps are implemented in the `findstems` executable, which can be called:

 ```
 cd ./clusters/;